"To judge a person's capability by gender is like judging a man's intelligence by the amount of hair on his head." - Socrates.

 The lack of gender diversity is damaging to the profession, not only in how it operates, how it is seen, but also the bottom line and the loss of talent to other industries.

-We need both public and private support to equalise the playing field.
-But also, each one of us as individuals, regardless of gender, should be doing more.
+We need both public and private support to equalise the sector.
+Each one of us as individuals, regardless of gender, should be doing more.

-In 2016 the UK Women in Finance Charter was rolled out, for finance firms to pledge to promote women in the financial investment profession.
+In 2016 the UK Women in Finance Charter was rolled out, where finance firms pledged to promote women in the financial investment profession.
 I am proud that Sapphire Capital Partners is one of the signatories as are a number of our fellow EISA members.

-As we are nearing the end of 2019, let us not lose our focus on addressing gender disparity that still permeates certain industries.
-Chances are that in 2020 our attention will be diverted to other themes.
-It is up to all of us to maintain efforts to keep the issue in mind and to continue work on "levelling the investment profession's playing field".
+Let's not lose our focus on addressing gender disparity that still permeates certain industries.
+In 2020 our attention has been diverted to other issues but it is up to all of us to keep inclusivity in mind, and to continue work on "levelling the investment profession's playing field".
 After all, this issue is not a new one; the topic of gender discrimination has been argued since antiquity.